-You went to the trouble of doing full hair, makeup, and choosing a bangin’ outfit today.
-You snap a selfie to show off your look and … it looks awful.
+You went to the trouble of doing full hair and makeup, and choosing a bangin’ outfit.
+You snap a selfie to show off your look and … it's not great.

-You felt confident before, but the selfie makes you look tired, old, or even bitchy.
+You felt confident before, but the selfie makes you look tired, sick, or even miserable.
 Snap after snap, the selfie just isn’t coming out how you want it.
 What’s the problem?
 Why are you looking worse in selfies than you do in real life?
 How do you ensure you take a good selfie every snap?

 Why do I look bad in pictures but good in real life?

-It starts with understanding why you look bad in pictures but knowing that you’re a 10 in real life.
+It starts with understanding why you look bad in pictures even when you know that you’re a 10 in real life.

 (And if your friends do say stuff like that, get you some new friends.)